Eighth Sunday after Pentecost

 Elijah has had a good run, literally and figuratively.

 Sometime after Elijah falls asleep, God speaks to him, questioning him.
 What is he doing here?
-God is not always omniscient in the bible; that is a later theological claim.
-(God asks Adam, where he is and who told him he was naked and had he been eating the forbidden fruit in Genesis 2.
-In other places God knows what is in the human heart, see Genesis 6:5; 1 Kings 8:39; Psalm 44:21, etc.) As Elijah catches God up on recent events from his perspective, it is not immediately clear whether God’s questions are informational or rhetorical.
-What Elijah does not say is that he is hiding from Jezebel or that he has come to seek God’s help and protection.
+God is not always omniscient in the Bible; that is a later theological claim.
+(God asks Adam, in Genesis 2, where he is and who told him he was naked and had he been eating the forbidden fruit.
+In other places God knows what is in the human heart—see Genesis 6:5; 1 Kings 8:39; Psalm 44:21, et cetera.)

 After his epiphany, God asks Elijah the same question that God asked him before.
 Now it is clear that this is a rhetorical question.
 Elijah gives essentially the same answer.
 His experience with God has not changed him.
 I think this is an important observation for contemporary readers and hearers of the scriptures who would like to imagine ourselves in the sacred stories.
-I know that I have thought how different my own faith story would have been had I been able to see, hear and experience what my spiritual ancestors saw, heard and experienced.
+I know that I have thought how different my own faith story would have been had I been able to see, hear, and experience what my spiritual ancestors saw, heard, and experienced.